 Radioactivity | Definition, Types, Applications, & Facts | Britannica

-radioactivity, property exhibited by certain types of matter of emitting energy and subatomic particles spontaneously.
+Radioactivity, property exhibited by certain types of matter of emitting energy and subatomic particles spontaneously.
 It is, in essence, an attribute of individual atomic nuclei.

 Radioactive decay - Wikipedia

 Radioactive decay (also known as nuclear decay, radioactivity, radioactive disintegration, or nuclear disintegration) is the process by which an unstable atomic nucleus loses energy by radiation.
-A material containing unstable nuclei is considered radioactive.
-Three of the most common types of decay are alpha, beta, and gamma decay.

-Radioactivity: Definition, Types, Formula, and Applications - Science Facts
+Radioactivity: Definition, Types, Formula, and Applications

 Radioactivity occurs when an atom has an excess of energy, mass, or both, making its nucleus unstable.
 To reach a lower, more stable energy level, it releases energy in the form of radiation.
 This radiation can be emitted as particles or electromagnetic waves, depending on the nature of the decay.